cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/custom-datasets.rst

   ``dataset_``.
 For example, if your Dataset is named ``ProductCatalog``, then the corresponding table name is ``dataset_productcatalog``.
 Note that the table name is lower-case.
+- If your Dataset name contains a '.' or a '-', those characters will be converted to '_' for the Hive table name.
+For example, if your Dataset is named ``my-table.name``, the corresponding Hive table name will be ``dataset_my_table_name``.

 For more examples of queries, please refer to the `Hive language manual
 <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DML#LanguageManualDML-InsertingdataintoHiveTablesfromqueries>`__.